 One of the highest priorities of the Department of State and U.S. embassies and consulates abroad is to provide assistance to U.S. citizens incarcerated abroad.
 The Department of State is committed to ensuring fair and humane treatment for U.S. citizens imprisoned overseas.
-We stand ready to assist incarcerated citizens and their families within the limits of our authority in accordance with international law, domestic and foreign law.
+We stand ready to assist incarcerated citizens and their families within the limits of our authority in accordance with international, domestic, and foreign law.

 - Understand that you are subject to the local laws and regulations while visiting or living in the country – follow them.

 - Learn which laws might be different from the laws in the United States.
-We provide some information for each country on our Country Specific pages.
-For further information on laws within the foreign country before you go, contact that country’s nearest embassy or consulate within the United States.
+We provide some information for each country on our Country Information pages.
+For more information on a specific country’s laws, contact that country’s nearest embassy or consulate in the United States before you travel.

 - Provide a list of local attorneys who speak English

 - Contact family, friends, or employers of the detained U.S. citizen (with their written permission)